aces/Loris/modules/dataquery/readme.md

 </CouchDB>
 ```

-4. To load the Data Query Tool with data stored in LORIS, run the `CouchDB_Import_*` scripts, in tools/ directory:
+4. To load the Data Query Tool with data stored in LORIS, run the `CouchDB_Import_*` scripts, in the `tools/` directory:

 `cd $lorisroot/tools`